-If, after following all of the instructions in this section (see SCP Setup on page 135), TORQUE is still having problems transferring data with SCP, set the PBSDEBUG environment variable and restart the pbs mom for details about copying.
+If, after following all of the instructions in this section (see SCP Setup), Torque is still having problems transferring data with SCP, set the PBSDEBUG environment variable and restart the pbs\mom for details about copying.
 Also check the MOM log files for more details.